The most important Uber etiquette rules. How to behave in an Uber. Avoid any embarrassments. Be a pleasant passenger.

 Limit noise.
 Listen to music or watch videos strictly with your headphones on.
 Be mindful of the content you watch.
 Do not watch videos that may disturb or offend the driver.

-Speak with your Uber driver if you wish so.
+Speak with your Uber driver if you wish.
 If you prefer to avoid conversation, give short but polite answers and look out of the window.
 The driver usually takes the cue.

 Smoking or vaping is forbidden.